Identification of COVID-19 mortality patterns in Brazil by a functional QR decomposition analysis: Introduction

 Here, we consider a modeling approach based on the QR decomposition technique of linear algebra \cite{Golub1996}, in order to identify regions with independent patterns of COVID-19 evolution within Brazil.
 The QR decomposition is a matrix factorization technique that provides a simple and numerically robust solution to the so-called ``subset selection problem''.
 In that problem, a set of observations $n$ vectors is given and a subset of the $k$ most independent ones is sought.
 The subset may be used next as a basis to represent the $n-k$ remaining vectors filtering out any data redundancy.
 This process has some similarities to the well-known technique of principal component analysis (PCA), in the sense that it achieves a reduction of the dimensionality of the data.
 However, instead of expressing the data in terms of transformations of the data, it does so in terms of a set of the most nonredundant observation vectors and therefore the results tend to have an easier interpretation \cite{cuevas2014partial}.

 In a previous study \cite{Lucero2008a}, the QR decomposition was applied to identify kinematic regions of the face that follow independent motion patterns during speech.
 The study argued that, whereas PCA could be used to extract facial gestures (i.e., temporal patterns of motion), the QR decomposition approach was more adequate to express the motion of the face in terms of eigenregions which acted as independent biomechanical units.
-The present study has a similar purpose in the sense that it intends to build a spatial model in terms of regions of independent behavior.
+The present study has a similar purpose in the sense that it intends to build a spatio-temporal model in terms of regions of independent behavior.
 Therefore, the same modeling strategy of the previous facial study will be followed, except that a functional extension of the QR decomposition will be considered.

 The proposed extension fits within a functional data analysis (FDA) context \cite{Ramsay1997}, in which data is expressed as sets of curves instead of discrete numerical values as in traditional statistics.
 Techniques of FDA have been successfully applied to a variety of problems in biomedicine and public health \cite{ullah2013applications}.
 In a recent paper, functional principal components analysis (fPCA) combined with functional clustering was used to identify patterns of COVID-19 incidence and mortality across countries \cite{Carroll2020,kumar2020express}.
-Applications of fPCA to model canonical correlations between confirmed and death cases in the United States \cite{tang2020functional}, mortality patterns in Italian provinces \cite{boschi2020shapes}, and build spatiotemporal models of infection risk in municipalities of Portugal \cite{azevedo2020spatiotemporal} have also been reported.
-Further, variations of subset selection problems in functional contexts also have been addressed recently, such as regression analysis with a scalar response and a functional predictor \cite{james2009functional}, dimension reduction of a functional predictor for a categorical variable \cite{tian2013interpretable}, subset selection of discreet values from a functional predictor \cite{aneiros2014variable}, and others \cite{fraiman2016feature,cuevas2014partial}.
+Further, variations of subset selection problems in functional contexts have also been addressed recently, such as regression analysis with a scalar response and a functional predictor \cite{james2009functional}, dimension reduction of a functional predictor for a categorical variable \cite{tian2013interpretable}, and others \cite{fraiman2016feature,cuevas2014partial}.
 Thus, the present study has the secondary goal of introducing the functional extension of the QR decomposition as an addition to the set of available FDA tools.